vesla0x1/portfolio/content/audits/flatmoney-02-24.md

 ]

 +++

+## Achievement
+With less than one month working as smart contract security researcher, I managed to find a medium severity issue, in my first audit contest.
+I was rewarded with **$41,11** and placed **31/257** in Flat Money contest on Sherlock (see [sherlock's tweet](https://twitter.com/sherlockdefi/status/1764374914838954220) with my classification at 31st).

 # Medium findings
 ## [M-1] Malicious actors can accumulate a huge amount of internal points (FMP) and inflate their value {#M-1}